FDio/hicn/utils/sysrepo-plugins/README.md

 # Sysrepo plugin for hicn-plugin  (2019)

-These plugins serve as a data management agent. they provide yang models via NETCONF to allow the management of hicn-light and hicn-plugin which runs in VPP instance from out-of-box.
+These plugins serve as a data management agent.
+They provide yang models via NETCONF to allow the management of hicn-light, and hicn-plugin which runs in VPP instance from out-of-box.

 ## Software Requirement